-Scientists Link Air Pollution Exposure To Cognitive Decline
+Air Pollution Exposure Harms Cognitive Performance, Study Finds

 James Hendrix, the director of Global Science Initiatives at the Alzheimer's Association, was skeptical of the claim that pollution impacts white matter.
 "I think that's speculation.
 I think we don't have a direct cause and effect that can be proven," he said.

-He says that establishing a causal link between pollution exposure and cognitive decline is challenging.
-"I would say that it probably increases your risk — how much is difficult to say."
-He says there are other risk factors that people should be aware of and could possibly change, he says, such as diet, exercise, cognitive stimulation and social interaction.
+He says that establishing a causal link between pollution exposure and cognitive decline is challenging: "I would say that it probably increases your risk — how much is difficult to say."
+He says there are other factors that people should be aware of — such as diet, exercise, cognitive stimulation and social interaction — and could possibly change.

 "All of these things play a role in an overall risk of Alzheimer's," Hendrix says.

-China has a major pollution problem that has resulted in red alerts in dozens of cities.
+China has a major pollution problem that has resulted in red alerts in dozens of cities, and the government is actively trying to tackle the issue.

-The government is now actively trying to tackle the issue.
-Last year, tens of thousands of factories were shut down so that inspection crews could determine who was breaking environmental regulations.
+Last year tens of thousands of factories were shut down so that inspection crews could determine who was breaking environmental regulations.
 As NPR's Rob Schmitz reported, "China's government may be finally getting serious about enforcing its environmental laws."